congwei1230/MoChaBench/README.md

     device="cuda",          # or "cpu"
 )
 ```
-It has a `inference` function to score a single pair of video and speech(denoised from audio)
+It has an `inference` function to score a single pair of video and speech(with speech denoised from the audio)
 ```
 results = pipe.inference(
     video_path="../example/video.avi",   # RGB video